MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/service-operations.md

 * Dependent-service issues, such as Microsoft Entra ID, Azure SQL, Storage, virtual machine scale set, Service Fabric, and so on

-* Infrastructure outage, such as a hardware failure or data center failure
+* Infrastructure outage, such as a hardware failure or datacenter failure

 * Configuration issues for [!INCLUDE [prod_short](includes/prod_short.md)] environments, such as insufficient capacity